ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 - `run('deploy')`

-- you will need staking pool address for to run the backend script. you can find it in `contrat_addresses.json`, it is also printed in the console.
+- you will need staking pool address for to run the backend script. you can find it in `contrat_addresses.json`, it is also printed on the console.

 Once you have deployed your contracts you can stake your sweet ETH!
 You will receive your liquid ssvETH representing your stake.
 If you need help with getting your hands on 32 goerliETH to test validator deployment, we should be able to help you on [our discord](https://discord.com/invite/AbYHBfjkDY).